-A close relative of the Downy is the rather shy Hairy Woodpecker (picoides villosus).
-White backs generally identify both a Downy and a Hairy, but the Hairy is much larger (9-12”), and forages on taller trees.
+A close relative of the Downy is the rather shy Hairy Woodpecker, picoides villosus.
+White backs generally identify both a Downy and a Hairy, but the Hairy is much larger (9 to 12 in.), and forages on taller trees.
 Hairy Woodpeckers have bills that are equal to or longer than the length of their head, whereas the Downy bill length is shorter than its head.

 Hairy Woodpeckers typically hitch up tree trunks or along large branches.
 They lean back against their stiff tail feathers and spring upward with both feet at once.